michmattera/newline-alebrije/README.md

 #### Student-Curious outsider Goals
 This website is for user who would like to know more about the alebrije, about our company or is just seeking information for alebrijes.
 1. As a Student/Curious outsider i would like to see any information about the alebrijes and the company.
-2. As a Student/Curious outsider i would like to see all the main information in the homepage, and have easy links to access more deteils information.
+2. As a Student/Curious outsider i would like to see all the main information in the homepage, and have easy links to access more details information.

 ## Features
 ### Used Features
-- Header = Used name of company and a logo( that is a mix between a horse and a bird like an alebrije) to give identity to company throughout all  the pages.
+- Header = The header is composed by the name of the company and a logo( that is a mix between a horse and a bird like an alebrije) to give identity to company throughout all the pages.
-- Navigation links = On every page, to help the user to go to the right page, and for easy navigation.
+- Navigation links = Navigation links are in every page, to help the user to go to a different or specific page, and for easy navigation.
-- Buttons and links=  Will bring you to specific section within the same page or in a specific section on a different page to facilitate the user to find the section that he is interested easily.
+- Buttons and links =  They are used to go to a specific section within the same page or in a specific section on a different page to facilitate the user to find the section that he is interested in easily.
-- Images and videos = To give the user visive stimulation , and another option to follow the steps or the information without reading through everything.
-Used embed youtube videos for different steps.
+- Images and videos = Used to give the user visive stimulation.
+Or another option to follow the steps or the information without reading through everything.
+Used embed youtube videos to explain a few more steps to follow.
 - Embed map = Used an iframe from google map for the location of the pick up point for the alebrije.
-- Social media = Used social media icon on a non-static footer to give the possibility on the user to follow us in instagram , facebook, youtube and the gitgub developer account, with related contant about alebrijes and purchase of alebrije's in real life.
-Used icons from free fontawesome representing the different social media.
+- Social media = Used social media icon on a non-static footer to give the possibility on the user to follow us in instagram , facebook, youtube and the gitgub developer account, with related contant about alebrijes and purchase of alebrije's in real life. - Icons = The icons were chosen from the free fontawesome website representing the different social media.
-- Contacts info = to give the user possibility to contact for any information or alebrijes releted problems.
+- Contacts info = Used to give the user the possibility to contact for any information or alebrijes releted problems.
 - 404 page=
 - 500 page =